Family Dispute Resolution Services

 Don’t risk working with a mediator who is not qualified, make sure you work with a Family Dispute Resolution Practitioner registered with the Australian Attorney Generals Department.

-If there is any chance to resolve the issues and reach an agreement out of court it is probably in your best interests, and that of your children.
+If there is any chance to resolve the issues and reach an agreement out of court it is probably in your best interests, and that of your children to try to do so.

 We are a social enterprise not-for-profit so we keep costs as affordable as we can.
-We don’t have any government funding to support our service so if you can afford to pay we ask you to do so.
+We don’t have any government funding to support our service so if you can afford to pay for our services we ask you to do so.

-Our fees are based on $242 per hour.
+Our fees are based on $242 per person per hour.
 Discounts may be available if you are on a low fixed income or experiencing hardship.

 Do you offer a free consultation?